gvwilson/thirdbit/fiction/madica/index.md

 that still lay slightly ajar.

 The stump of the cat's tail twitched from side to side.
 "Now I distract them while you get to the command chair.
-After that..."
-If the cat could have shrugged, it would have.
+After that…" If the cat could have shrugged, it would have.

 "After that, what?
 Hey!"
 But the cat had slipped through the door.